algorithmica-org/algorithmica/content/english/hpc/cpu-cache/alignment.md

 ### Optimizing Member Order

 Padding is only inserted before a not-yet-aligned member or at the end of the structure.
-By changing the ordering of members in a structure, it is possible to change the required amount of padding bytes and the total size of the structure.
+By changing the ordering of members in a structure, it is possible to change the required number of padding bytes and the total size of the structure.

 In the previous example, we could reorder the structure members like this: